 The psychological testing landscape is tremendously diverse.
 By no means all test procedures deal with personality.
 Variables such as intelligence, orientation, Motivation, depressiveness, insecurity in social contacts and much more can now be reliably tested.
 In the field of personality tests, there are also many others, which can often also be used free of charge online:

 So the question is not whether there are alternatives, but which test best measures what you want to learn about yourself.
 It probably makes the least sense to randomly try one personality test after another.
 You'll just collect a lot of unrelated statements about yourself, at best confusing and at worst giving you the feeling that you're a chaotic mess of conflicting impulses and talents.
-This is of no use to anyone - especially since many psychological tests often only reveal potential and possibilities when you talk to a competent coach or psychologist.
+This is of no use to anyone - especially since many psychological tests often only become clear when you talk to a competent coach or psychologist.
+Potential and opportunities can be clearly seen.

 If you want to develop further, you should take your time - also with regard to psychological diagnostics.
 Every test measures something different or is based on different psychological models and assumptions.
 If you want to get to know yourself better, it is advisable to first create a solid basis and from there clarify more specific questions.